Cost of Living Support

-Many residents in Mid Sussex are concerned about the cost of living crisis facing them and worry about getting food for themselves or their families.
+Many residents in Mid Sussex are concerned about the cost of living crisis facing them and worry about getting food and essentials for themselves or their families.
 If you need help to access food there are a number of local options available.

 Food Banks, Low Cost and Free Food